MoSCoW Technique- What it is & Insights on MoSCoW Prioritization

 - The consequences of not implementing these priorities

-- If your project, release or product can do without these initiatives
+- If your project, release, or product can do without these initiatives

 - A simpler alternative to accomplishing your initiatives

-Use this method in your organization when you:
+You can use the MoSCoW method in your organization when you:

 - Have teams that comprise representatives from an entire enterprise in their processes